clabrugere/scratch-llm/README.md

 ### Dependencies

-The implementation only depends on Python and Pytorch:
+The implementation only depends on Python, Pytorch and sentencepiece for the tokenization:

 - python 3.11
 - pytorch 2.0.1